 At Porter Croft Primary Academy, Religious Education plays an important role in defining the distinctive Christian character.
 The school will follow the Shropshire Agreed Syllabus for Religious Education 2019 with additional units from the Understanding Christianity teaching resource.
+There will also be one additional Sikhism unit that will be taught in year 5.
 The curriculum takes an enquiry based approach that focuses on key concepts.
 This is a spiral curriculum with both systematic and thematic units allowing topics and concepts to be revisited as previous learning is built upon.
 Each unit has a question for the children to explore, a clear unit outcome and a list of specific vocabulary.